mattgfisch/autogenics-client-project/README.md

-# Auto Genics Experimental Message Board
+# Autogenics Experimental Message Board
 This project is a client project based out of a Dev Bootcamp curriculum activity.

 ## Collaborators: